Weak August UK factory output dents recovery hopes

 Britain's economy has probably emerged from recession in the third quarter, but a vigorous return to health still looks elusive, keeping the pressure on the government and the central bank to boost growth.

-The International Monetary Fund (IMF) slashed its forecasts for Britain's economy, predicting a contraction of 0.4 percent for this year and meagre growth for 2013.
+The International Monetary Fund (IMF) slashed its forecasts for Britain's economy, predicting a contraction of 0.4 percent for this year and meager growth for 2013.

 CUTS